matomo-org/matomo-for-wordpress/readme.txt

 * The minimum PHP memory limit is 128Mb, but we recommend to use a higher limit (memory_limit = 256M).
 * PHP 7.2 at minimum is required.
+* From Matomo 6 onwards, PHP 8.1, MySQL 8.0 or MariaDB 10.6 will be required at minimum.
+If your server does not meet those requirements, the plugin will not update to Matomo 6 and will tell you what needs upgrading.
 * If you have high traffic website, or manage a lot of websites with WordPress MultiSite, we recommend installing [Matomo On-Premise](https://matomo.org/docs/installation/) or signup to [Matomo Cloud](https://matomo.org/hosting/) and install the [Connect Matomo plugin](https://wordpress.org/plugins/wp-piwik/) instead.
 * Needing to know more before you install?
 Have a [read through the most popular FAQs to ensure you’re making the right choice for you](https://matomo.org/faq/wordpress/what-are-the-requirements-for-matomo-for-wordpress/).